 Digitised newspapers are transcribed electronically, however, this process isn't always accurate due to the quality of the original newspapers or small text size.
 Correcting the text of the newspaper helps the public retrieve better search results.

 Want to know how to get started with Trove text correction?
-View this Newspaper text correction in Trove video on YouTube.
+Read the guide to text correction on the National Library's website.

 Correct enough text and you could feature in the Text Correction Hall of Fame!